Shakenbeer/Animations/README.md

 In the same time, if you don't want to see anything (line in this case) behind transparent background - use [PorterDuffXfermode](https://developer.android.com/reference/android/graphics/PorterDuffXfermode)

-And, don't forget to set software layer type to your view, in other case PorterDuffXfermode with make background black.
+And, don't forget to set software layer type to your view, in other case PorterDuffXfermode will make background black.

 ```kotlin
     private val planeBitmap: Bitmap